MxBurger/BVA2/Lesson05/Readme.md

 #### Accuracy

+> Which letters can be detected in a confident way and which letters lead to problems – and why?

-As the high threshold of `0.999` is used, we don't have a single false positive in the shown test set.
+As the high threshold of `0.999` is used, there is not a single false positive in the shown test set.

 Characters like commas, colons, semicolons, and various uppercase letters (`A`, `B`, `D`, `E`, `F`, etc.) were detected with perfect or near-perfect accuracy.
 This indicates that for characters with distinct structural features and less variation in their appearance, the current feature set and similarity threshold are effective.